 - Craftsmanship entries must provide reference images so the judges can thoroughly evaluate your costume fairly even if you’re not in the room.
 Do not assume the judges will know your character!
 (They’re good, but not THAT good.)
 Failure to bring reference images will result in an automatic point deduction.
 Please bring full body, full color, official images of the character you are cosplaying.
 These need to show the character wearing the outfit from varying angles and sides.

-- A group may enter Craftsmanship, and should they win, they’ll share the prize given for winning.
+- A group may enter Craftsmanship.
+All groups must enter under the class of the most experienced member.
+Should they win, they’ll share the prize given for winning.

 - All Craftsmanship participants must be judged Saturday in the designated area.
 Judging times will be assigned upon entry in blocks based on the allotted time.
 Please arrive 15 minutes prior to your scheduled judging time.
 Open registration will be on the Friday of the convention.

 - Craftsmanship entries not also in Performance will participate in the Showcase (walk-on).
 They will do three poses, pausing to let pictures be taken.